MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-210-National-School-Lunch-Program/subpart-C-Requirements-School-Food-Authority-Participation/section-210.10.md

 (7) *Menu substitutions.* Schools should always try to substitute nutritionally similar foods.

-(d) *Fluid milk requirement* - (1) *Types of fluid milk.* (i) Schools must offer students a variety (at least two different options) of fluid milk.
+(d) *Fluid milk requirement*—(1) *Types of fluid milk.* (i) Schools must offer students a variety (at least two different options) of fluid milk.
 All milk must be fat-free (skim) or low-fat (1 percent fat or less).
 Milk with higher fat content is not allowed.
 Low-fat or fat-free lactose-free and reduced-lactose fluid milk may also be offered.
 Milk may be unflavored or flavored, provided that unflavored milk is offered at each meal service.

 (ii) All fluid milk served in the Program must be pasteurized fluid milk which meets State and local standards for such milk.
 All fluid milk must have vitamins A and D at levels specified by the Food and Drug Administration and must be consistent with State and local standards for such milk.